MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxforeachdopar.md

 ---

 # required metadata
-title: "RxForeachDoPar function (RevoScaleR) | Microsoft Docs"
+title: "RxForeachDoPar function (RevoScaleR) "
 description: " Creates a compute context object using the registered foreach parallel back end.
 This compute context can be used only to distribute computations via the [rxExec](rxExec.md) function; it is ignored by Revolution HPA functions.
 This is the main generator for S4 class RxForeachDoPar. "
 keywords: "(RevoScaleR), RxForeachDoPar, IO"
 author: "heidisteen"